vs4dhak/RNN_Signal_Modeler/README.md

 6) Run the recurrent neural network (rnn_signal_modeller.py) and wait (execution time depends on the hyper-parameters)
 7) Experiment!

-Note: By default rnn_signal_modeller will generate intermediate plots across the iterations in <base directory>/plots
+Note: By default rnn_signal_modeller will generate intermediate plots across the iterations in plots/